lit-alan/sd4-enterprise-development/Snippets/LabEx_5.md

   - `@Size` for controlling string length.
   - `@Email` for validating the email format.
 - Update the `add_customer` template to ensure that all validation messages are displayed when applicable.
 Use Spring's form error handling (e.g., `th:if` and `th:errors`) to show validation feedback.
-- Revisit the and add some validation to it using Springs inbuild validators.
-You can decide on the level and type of validation yourself.
-Don't forget to add appropriate error messages to the validation annotations.
--  Revisit the  `add_customer` template and ensure that all validation messages will be displayed when necessary.
 - Modify the method in your `CustomerController` that handles the `add_customer` form submission to validate the Customer object.
 Use `@Valid` and `BindingResult` to capture validation errors, and implement the necessary redirects.
 - Refer to [Lecture 8](https://moodle.midwest.tus.ie/pluginfile.php/1263774/mod_resource/content/1/L8%20Validation.pdf) for detailed guidance on implementing validation.

 </br>